Package Leaflet: Information for the Patient

 You may need to adjust the dose or frequency of your insulin injections, diet, or exercise.

-May appear high blood sugar levels if:
+High blood sugar levels may occur if:

 Warning symptoms of high blood sugar, which usually appear gradually: